 Upon the final walk through, they were already running 1.5 hours late trying to get things out of the house.
 When I saw the mounds of trash on the side walk, I told them there was less than a 10% chance all of their trash would be picked up the next day.
 I told them to take some trash with them.
 They refused.

 They only consolidated a couple bags.
 Why?
 Because I made the cardinal mistake of giving back their deposit.
-A new set of prospective tenants were already waiting 20 minutes to see the place.
+A new set of prospective tenants were already waiting for 20 minutes to see the place.

-Tenants Left So Much Trash Left Outside
+Tenants Left So Much Trash Outside

 So guess what happened the very next morning when I came by to meet my floor refinishing guy and some prospective realtors?